Contrastive Learning of Medical Visual Representations from Paired Images and Text: Conclusion

 \section{Conclusion}

-We presented ConVIRT, an unsupervised method for learning medical visual representations from naturally occurring pairing of images and text.
-Our method relies on contrasting the image representations with the paired text data via a bidirectional objective between the two modalities.
-On 4 medical image classification tasks and 2 image retrieval tasks, ConVIRT outperformed other strong in-domain initialization methods that also use the text data, and led to representations with notably higher quality.
+We presented ConVIRT, an unsupervised method for learning medical visual representations from paired descriptive text.
+Our method relies on contrasting the image representations with the paired descriptive text via a bidirectional objective between the two modalities.
+On 4 medical image classification tasks and 2 image retrieval tasks, ConVIRT outperformed other strong in-domain initialization methods, and led to representations with notably higher quality.
 Compared to ImageNet pretraining, ConVIRT is able to achieve the same level of classification accuracy with an order of magnitude less labeled data.
-We hope that our work can inspire future work that makes more efficient use of textual data for medical image understanding.
+This is especially critical for the healthcare domain where data sparsity is an important issue, and the innovative cross-modality pretraining in ConVIRT is extensible to consider other modalities of data in this domain.
+We thus hope that ConVIRT continues inspiring future work that makes more efficient use of multi-modal data for medical image understanding.